 Her plant journey began as a child on her land with her grandparents.
 Experienced professional gardeners, her grandmother tended flowers and her grandfather cultivated a vegetable garden.
 Their love for the botanical world informed her own awareness of the intrinsic value of nature and later inspired her to learn more.

-In college, she dug her own hands in the dirt, planting veggies and tending herbs on the campus food-to-table farm.
-During this time, she earned her degree in philosophy with an emphasis on environmental philosophy.
+In college, she dug her own hands in the dirt at Warren Wilson College, planting veggies and tending herbs on the campus farm.
+During this time, she earned her degree in philosophy with an emphasis in environmental philosophy.
 Afterwards, she studied holistic health through work in a family-owned health and supplement shop and immersed herself in the study of yoga, earning a certificate in Hatha Yoga from the Asheville Yoga Center.

-Over the years she's teamed up with conservancies, environmental non-profits, and world-renowned resorts, guiding thousands of people into the plant world through walks, seminars, and workshops.
-She is presently continuing her studies with Cornell University, a pile of plant-inspired books, an ever-growing herb garden, and long woods wanders.
+Over the years Heather has teamed up with conservancies, environmental non-profits, and world-renowned resorts, guiding thousands of people into the plant world through walks, seminars, and workshops.
+She is ever expanding her own plant-based knowledge through a variety of classes and workshops, a pile of plant-inspired books, an ever-growing herb garden, and long woods wanders.

 As far back as Heather can remember the natural world has provided solace, companionship, and inspiration.